-Why a focus on socio- economic disadvantage?
-The suburbs of Norlane, Corio and Whittington experience higher levels of socio-economic disadvantage compared to Greater Geelong as a whole.
-Of note: • All three suburbs are ranked in the 1st percentile for relative disadvantage (SEIFA), making them among the most disadvantaged areas in Victoria. • The Dropping off the Edge Report (2015) suggests that Corio and Norlane are two of the most disadvantaged areas in Australia.
-In most key indicators - employment, education, housing and health and wellbeing - these suburbs rank poorly.
+- All three suburbs are ranked in the 1st percentile for relative disadvantage (SEIFA) making them among the most disadvantaged areas in Victoria. - The Dropping off the Edge Report (2015) suggests that Corio and Norlane are two of the most disadvantaged areas in Australia.

+Key Population group Socio- economic disadvantage In most key indicators (employment, education, housing and health and wellbeing) these suburbs rank poorly.
 There are also environmental issues with liveability including mobility and transport, neighbourhood activity centres, open space and social infrastructure, as well as crime and safety.
 The challenges residents face are multi-faceted and influenced by structural inequalities that have a community-level impact.
 They are also mirrored in other areas of Australia, where outer- urban localities reliant on the manufacturing industry have become increasingly vulnerable as manufacturing has declined.
 Whilst Greater Geelong as a municipality has experienced significant change and challenges, the negative impacts have been unevenly felt in Norlane, Corio and Whittington.
 Because the outcomes of residents in those localities are so dependent on environmental and structural factors, additional effort and place-based strategies are required to support those communities to reach their potential.
 Want to know more?
-List of City of Greater Geelong resources and policies that support this objective: • Vital Communities Project - Strategies for Alleviating Locational Disadvantage in Geelong Social Housing Plan 2020-2041 Corio Norlane Structure Plan 2012 Contact: Social and Affordable Housing Policy Officer, Healthy Communities 03 5272 4480
+List of City of Greater Geelong resources and policies that support this objective: Vital Communities Project - Strategies for Alleviating Locational Disadvantage in Geelong (2021) Social Housing Plan 2020-2041 Corio-Norlane Structure Plan (2012) Contact: Social and Affordable Housing Policy Officer, Healthy Communities Email: TCrook@geelongcity.vic.gov.au